-Any non-stick pan can give your omelet the slip for at least a week.
-But low-quality pans may only last a few months, while high-quality non-stick cookware can last up to five years.
+Any nonstick pan can give your omelet the slip for at least a week.
+But low-quality pans may only last a few months, while high-quality nonstick cookware can last up to five years.

 - The thickness of each layer

-And, remember, silicone coatings should be reserved for baking sheets since they’re far too delicate to withstand heavy stovetop use.
+As noted earlier, silicone coatings should be reserved for baking sheets since they’re far too delicate to withstand heavy stovetop use.

 How the Coating Is Applied Matters

 While these should be considered your core factors when purchasing nonstick pans, The Cookware Advisor continues explaining that the coating’s application method—sprayed or rolled on—can also make a meaningful difference in performance and durability.

 With this in mind, they explain “the best nonstick coatings are sprayed on and are absolutely smooth to the touch.”